-You are definitely going to develop a close reading association with your baby along with the development of story reading habit from the very start.
+You’ll definitely develop a close reading association with your baby along with the development of story reading habit in your young one from the very start.
 We want you to get some best stuff when it comes to reading stories to the baby in the womb.
 So, here are some of the short stories to read to baby in womb.
-Read them aloud and enjoy.
+Read them aloud and enjoy with your little being.

 Here is the list of Stories To Read To Baby In Womb